-I have put together this complete guide of Sai Ngam Hot Spring including how to get there and what to expect!
+I have put together this complete guide to Sai Ngam Hot Spring including how to get there, how much it costs, and what to expect when you arrive.

 Sai Ngam Hot Spring is located 17km north of Pai.
-From the center of town, it is approximately a 25-minute drive.
+From the center of town, it’s approximately a 25-minute drive.

-Scooters can be rented for a little as 150 Baht per day from one of the many rental stores in the center of Pai.
+Scooters can be rented for as little as 150 Baht per day from one of the many rental stores in the center of Pai.

 Alternatively, some accommodations offer scooter rentals for around the same price.
 A money deposit or passport is generally required for insurance purposes.